GiovanniOcasio/Hak5_Gear/Plugin_Devices/Rubber_Ducky/README.md

   <img src="./imgs/encoder.png"/>
 </p>
 <b>Step 3: Store and Execute Attack</b><br/>
 Now you need to store the inject.bin file to your USB rubber ducky.
-Once stored it's ready to execute an attack:
+Once stored it's ready to execute an attack.

 <h2>Languages and Utilities Used</h2>